Overview

 The UCF AIM High event presents four AIM High Impact Awards: two that recognize an individual faculty member and two that recognize a department or group.
 These will be divided into the ‘Legacy‘ category, for those who have been using affordable instructional materials for more than two years (before 1/1/24), and the ‘Rising‘ category, for those who have adopted affordable instructional materials for less than two years (after 1/1/24).
 The winners of these awards are those who have made significant impacts and commendable effort towards providing affordable instructional materials for students.
 The award guidelines have been created to be inclusive in nature to equally recognize faculty from across the university who teach various levels and class sizes.

-- Individual Impact Award (Rising) [Example submission coming soon]
+- Individual Impact Award (Rising) [Example submission]

-- Individual Impact Award (Legacy) [Example submission coming soon]
+- Individual Impact Award (Legacy) [Example submission]

-- Group Impact Award (Rising) [Example submission coming soon]
+- Group Impact Award (Rising) [Example submission]

-- Group Impact Award (Legacy) [Example submission coming soon]
+- Group Impact Award (Legacy) [Example submission]

 Submission Criteria